-Perhaps even more incredible is the fact that baseball cards have blown up again to the point where we are talking hobby apps, and using the best tools possible to identify cards, appraise cards (or value cards you’re looking to track and purchase), scan them into your collection, or even pre-grade them.
+It’s incredible to think that baseball cards have blown up to the point where we are talking hobby apps, and using the best tools possible to identify cards, appraise cards (or value cards you’re looking to track and purchase), scan them into your collection, or even pre-grade them.

 While there isn’t a “ranking” order I have tried to group these by app “type.”
-For instance, some of these are for reading and identifying cards or selling, or even with checklists for cataloging your collection; others are for value lookups and appraisals, while some do a little of everything.
+For instance, some of these are for reading and identifying cards, or even with checklists for cataloging your collection; others are for value lookups and appraisals, while some do a little of everything.
+(I’ve split out card selling apps and even those for centering into separate blog posts.)

 Here is a bulleted list with links leading to the different websites (and mention of what the app is great for), and then details and app store links to follow: